UMD-DRASTIC/drastic/README.md

 attempt is made to write a new Collection with the name of an existing one.

-### Drivers

-The shared drivers (```indigo.drivers.CassandraDriver``` and ```indigo.drivers.FileSystemDriver```) provide functions for returning a previous added file in chunks.
-The drivers are loaded by called ```indigo.drivers.get_driver()``` and passing either a cassandra:// URL or a file:// URL.
-By default the chunk size is 1Mb.

-### Metadata Validation

-The ```indigo.metadata.MetadataValidator``` class provides a mechanism for validating collection/resource metadata when submitted via a webform.
-Once the CDMI layer is complete it is expected that it will use the same mechanism.

 ## Command Line Interface

 Whenever indigo is installed in a sub-component's virtualenv, the indigo command is available from inside the activated virtualenv to interact with the system.